Free shipping for 2 or more items (USA)

 1. Pause and find the "grab."
 Put one hand on your hip crease (where your thigh meets your belly).
 If your nightshirt feels tight or stuck there, that's your main anchor point.

 2. Untwist the duvet before you move your body.
 Grab the duvet near your thighs (not the top edge) and push it down toward your feet 10–15cm.
-If it’s wrapped, peel it off your knees like taking off a loose sock—one knee at a time.
+If it's wrapped, peel it off your knees like taking off a loose sock.
+One knee at a time.

-4. Bend the knee that’s closest to the edge of the bed.
+4. Bend the knee closest to the edge of the bed.
 Plant that foot flat.
 This is your low-effort lever.
 Keep the other leg long for now.

 5. Slide first, then roll.
 Using the planted foot, gently push so your hips slide 2–5cm toward the edge (tiny move).
 Don't try to rotate yet.
 That little slide breaks the grip of the protector and cotton sheet at hip level.

-6. Roll as a block—shoulders and hips together.
+6. Roll as a block, shoulders and hips together.
 Reach your top arm across your body toward the edge and let your knees follow.
 Aim for one smooth roll, not a stop-start twist.

 7. Drop your knees off the edge and let your legs pull you up.
 Once you're on your side, scoot your thighs forward so both knees can fall off the bed.
 Let gravity do that part.
 Don't fight it.